-- FHA home loans are for ANY new & existing single family residence, town home or FHA approved condo.
-The property being purchased can be a regular sale, short sale, foreclosure home, etc. We currently DO NOT offer any financing on mobile, manufactured homes, vacation or investment homes.
+- FHA home loans are for ANY new & existing single-family residence, townhome or FHA-approved condo.
+The property being purchased can be a regular sale, short sale, foreclosure home, etc.

 - Co-signers and non-occupying home buyers are also permitted!

-- FHA HUD also offers a special $100 down home loan for select HUD owned homes only.
-Click the highlighted link ⇒ to read about the HUD 100 down program.
+- FHA HUD $100 Program: This special $100 down home loan for select HUD-owned homes only.
+Click the highlighted link to read about the HUD 100 down program.

 FHA home loans require a one-time upfront mortgage insurance premium (UFMIP) of 1.75% that is rolled into the borrower’s loan.
 In addition to this, FHA home loans have a monthly premium as well.
 It’s important not to confuse the one-time upfront premium (UFMIP) and the monthly MIP.

-The monthly premium depends on the loan terms (30 yr, 15 yr, etc) and down payment you choose.
-Please see the chart below of the new FHA monthly premiums as of 2017.
+The monthly premium depends on the loan terms (30 yr, 15 yr, etc) and the down payment you choose.
+Please see the chart below for the current FHA mortgage insurance premiums.

-Example of the monthly mortgage insurance costs based on the chart above:
+*Example of the monthly mortgage insurance premium costs based on the chart above:

 Based on this scenario, your FHA monthly mortgage insurance costs (PMI) would be:

-The table below shows the previous and the new duration of annual MIP by amortization term and LTV ratio at origination: This is the time you would be eligible to cancel and drop the monthly MIP.
+The table above also shows the duration of annual MIP by amortization term and LTV ratio at origination: This is the time you would be eligible to cancel and drop the monthly MIP.

 *Please be sure to check out and bookmark the handy FHA Mortgage payment calculator on the right side of your screen.
 This monthly loan payment calculator figures up the mortgage insurance costs automatically.
 In addition, it includes monthly real estate taxes and home insurance.